abye12345/simple-tab/README.md

-<span style="color:green">clicking each tab should hide the content of the other tab and show the content of clicked tab by default, enable the first tab
+<span style="color💳">clicking each tab should hide the content of the other tab and show the content of clicked tab by default, enable the first tab
 </span>